The use of drones as a product deployment and surveillance tool within mosquito control programs has steadily increased over the past years.

 Earning an unmanned aerial vehicle (UAV) certification is essential to utilizing and incorporating drones within a mosquito control program.
 But what is a UAV or drone?
 What goes into earning a certificate?
 What should one study before taking an exam?

-Associate Field Biologist, Maddie Schmitz, walks through unmanned aerial systems’ different types and components, the benefits of using drones as a mosquito control tool, the legal requirements and restrictions for drone usage, and eligibility requirements for obtaining a UAV certification.
+Senior Field Biologist, Andrew Rivera, walks through unmanned aerial systems’ different types and components, the benefits of using drones as a mosquito control tool, the legal requirements and restrictions for drone usage, and eligibility requirements for obtaining a UAV certification.

 Drones are especially beneficial for mosquito control programs due to their cost-effective and efficient treatment options.